GenieFramework/Genie.jl/docs/4--Developing_Micro_Apps.md

 julia> Genie.newapp("MyGenieApp")
 ```

-If you follow the log messages in the REPL you will see that the command will trigger a flurry of actions, in order to set up the new project:
+If you follow the log messages in the REPL you will see that the command will trigger a flurry of actions in order to set up the new project:

 - it adds a new folder, `MyGenieApp/`
 - within the folder, it creates the files and folders needed by the app